New Years Eve in Granada

 January Sales in Spain

-In Spain the January sales begin at 10am on Friday 7th January 2022.
-Shops also open on the first Sunday of the sales from 11am to 4pm.
-(Sunday 9th January 2022)
+In Spain the January sales begin at 10am on Sunday 7th January 2024.
+Shops will open on that day.

 Hope this helps